openstf/stf/CONTRIBUTING.md

 2. Create a feature branch for your contribution out of the `master` branch.
 Only one contribution per branch is accepted.
 3. Implement your contribution while respecting our rules (see below).
 4. If possible, add tests for your contribution to make sure it actually works.
+5. Don't forget to run `npm test` just right before submitting, it also checks for code styling issues.
-5. Submit a pull request against our `master` branch!
+6. Submit a pull request against our `master` branch!

 ## Rules